 Urban Legends are always a topic for conversation, Haunted Yorkshire have listed some of these below!

-Just scroll down the page or click on the one you require to view.
+Just scroll down the page for the one you require to view.

 Try to imagine the following: